fmichea/sm64-livesplit-autosplitter/README.md

 # Split Name Format

-There are 3 basic types of splits that can be defined:
+There are 4 basic types of splits that can be defined:

 - Star requirement split (stage, single star): when grabbing a certain number of stars.
 These split depending on a few conditions.
 - Bowser splits: split on bowser only after the key has been grabbed.
+- Door split: split when touching either the basement door or the upstairs door.
 - Castle movement split: when measuring time between two stages (eg. Lakitu Skip, Mips Clip, ...)

 ## Format Explained